 A dynamic pricing strategy will be easier to implement and more effective if you use software that’s designed for the task.
 The right software will be able to process the data you have with relative ease, and leverage the insights within to generate optimal pricing strategies.

 For example, software such as Vendavo Pricepoint collates relevant pricing information from throughout a business into a single place.
-With Deal Price Guidance, it’s possible to integrate directly with your Customer Relationship Management (CRM) platform and deliver optimal pricing intelligence using AI.
+With Deal Price Optimizer, it’s possible to integrate directly with your Customer Relationship Management (CRM) platform and deliver optimal pricing intelligence using AI.